App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Attribution Reconciliation & MMM Calibration

-Post-iOS 14.5, the hardest measurement challenge isn't tracking conversions-it's reconciling three conflicting versions of reality.
-Platform dashboards over-report (summing to 150-200%), MMPs under-report (50-75%), and your finance team needs one number.
-Here's how to navigate fragmented attribution and derive a single source of truth.
+The hardest measurement problem is not tracking conversions — it is reconciling three conflicting versions of reality.
+Platform dashboards over-report (summing to 150–200%), MMPs under-report (50–75%), and your finance team needs one number.
+The following framework gets you to a defensible single source.

 The Attribution Gap Problem

-With typical ATT opt-in rates at 25-30%, the majority of iOS installs can't be deterministically attributed.
-The result: massive inflation in "Direct" and "Organic" buckets.
+With the majority of iOS users still opting out of ATT, most installs cannot be deterministically attributed.
+The consequence is massive inflation in "Direct" and "Organic" buckets.

 The math of fragmentation: